WHO ARE YOU: LIVING WITH AUTISM

 Stephen M. Shore, EdD - "The autism bomb hits the mark, and life is never the same again for the person on the autism spectrum or for the family members, educators, doctors and others who provide support.
 The first questions that bubbles up are: "What should I do?
 "What is the best intervention for my child with autism?"
 During the mid-1960s there were very few choices for a child who became non-verbal, had tantrums and very little body to environmental awareness.
 At that time an autism diagnosis was considered as a sentence to a life of dependency with either family members or in an institution.
 Perhaps, with luck and a lot of hard work, employment in a sheltered workshop was a possibility."

 In addition to working with children and talking about life on the autism spectrum, Dr. Shore presents and consults internationally.
-He has presented in 25 countries, 45 US states, and 6 continents.
-He recently presented in schools in Beijing, Xi'an, and Shanghai, and also presented in Bangkok.
+He has presented in 26 countries, 47 US states, and 6 continents.

 Dr. Shore presents on adult issues pertinent to education, relationships, employment, advocacy, and disclosure as discussed in his book Beyond the Wall: Personal Experiences with Autism and Asperger Syndrome, Ask and Tell: Self-advocacy and Disclosure for People on the Autism Spectrum, and Understanding Autism for Dummies.